seifferth/dollar_templates/readme.md

 Unit tests are implemented in `test_all.py` and can be executed with [pytest](https://pytest.org).
-Simply install pytest and then execute `pytest` command in this directory without arguments.
+Simply install pytest and then execute the `pytest` command in this directory without arguments.

 ## Implementation state